Padmavathi-SJ/BYTS/java/OOPS.md

 ## 4. Abstraction:

-* 1.The process of Highlighting the required services by hiding the implementaion is called Abstraction.
+* The process of Highlighting the required services by hiding the implementaion is called Abstraction.
-* 2. By using abstract classes and references , we can achieve Abstraction.
+* By using abstract classes and references , we can achieve Abstraction.
-* 3. We can achieve security as we are not highlighting the internal implementation.
+* We can achieve security as we are not highlighting the internal implementation.
-* 4. Enhancement will be increased.
+* Enhancement will be increased.
-* 5. Changes or any other big corrections is very easy that can be done in any other side.
+* Changes or any other big corrections is very easy that can be done in any other side.
-* 6. Modularity and maintainability of the application.
+* Modularity and maintainability of the application.
-* 7. They will give only services not the implementation part.
+* They will give only services not the implementation part.
-* 8. They will give method like getFlights(), this is nothing but a service only.
+* They will give method like getFlights(), this is nothing but a service only.

 ## 5. Encapsulation: